The SMS Marketer’s Guide to Conversational Commerce 2.0

 Moving SMS platforms isn’t easy — especially if you want to transfer your subscriber list.
 Plus, you often have to re-build all of your marketing automations and campaigns when you make the switch.

-There are, in general, 4 ways you could build your SMS marketing.
+There are, in general, four ways you could build your SMS marketing.

 If you’re just starting out with SMS and want to experiment with the channel without spending too much time with it, a general SMS marketing solution that serves several different industries, such at Attentive or Tatango, may be a good route.